ShubhamRaghuvanshi/Shooting-method/README.md

 # Shooting-method
-The code can be used to numerically solve n'th order Ordinary differential equation and boundary value problems.
-Using RK1, RK2, RK4 explicit, implicit and predictor corrector schemes.
+The code can be used to numerically solve n'th order Ordinary differential equation using RK1, RK2, RK4 explicit, implicit and predictor corrector schemes.
+It can also be used to solve boundary value
+and eigen value problems using shooting method.

 Some examples are included
 (1) Kepler motion.